iTwin/bis-schemas/README.md

 The iModel Schema Validation tool imports each individual schema in the bis-schema repository (along with schema references) into an local snapshot iModel.
 The schemas are then exported to a temp directory in order to perform the required validations.

- To use it, simply add the 'BIS - Verify iModel Schemas' task to any build definition and fill out a few parameters to specify the iModel name, project ID, and IMS credentials.
+2. Add the 'BIS - Verify iModel Schemas' task and fill out the following parameters:
+    - iModelName
+    - hubProjectID
+    - hubEnvironment
+    - hubUserName
+    - hubPassWord

 See the iModel Schema Validation -- sample build definition for an example.